Syuparn/filskalang/README.md

 # filskalang
-a compiler for Filska language in "[Strange Code](https://github.com/rkneusel9/StrangeCodeBook/blob/master/chapter_12/filska.py)" powered by MLIR
+a compiler for Filska language in "[Strange Code: Esoteric Languages That Make Programming Fun Again](https://github.com/rkneusel9/StrangeCodeBook/blob/master/chapter_12/filska.py)" powered by MLIR

 NOTE: This is under construction!